ArjunCodess/men2-predictor/README.md

 ![Models](https://img.shields.io/badge/Models-5-blue)
 ![Variants](https://img.shields.io/badge/RET%20Variants-22-blue)

-> **dYZ_ Key Finding:** Replacing the duplicate EDM cohort with the JCEM 2016 RET exon‑7 deletion case gives us the first **E505_G506del** MEN2A carrier and raises the paper-only dataset to **129 real patients across 13 studies and 22 RET variants**.
-Logistic regression still delivers **100% recall** (84.6% accuracy) on real patients, while the expanded pipeline now hits **95.5% accuracy and 97.4% recall**—roughly one missed cancer every 38 screenings.
-Accuracy headlines only matter when the zero-miss contract is preserved.
+MEN2 Predictor aggregates **138 confirmed RET carriers from 14 peer-reviewed studies (22 variants)** into a single reproducible pipeline.
+The paper-only dataset is the clinical ground truth; we then add synthetic variant-matched controls to stress-test how augmentation affects recall.
+Logistic Regression on the real cohort still delivers **100% sensitivity** (85.7% accuracy), while the expanded pipelines climb to 95–96% accuracy at the cost of missing 1–2 real cancers per few dozen screens.

 ## Table of Contents
 - [Key Findings](#key-findings)